mburnayev/ExcalSol-IV-challenge/README.md

 xyz

 ### Setup Instructions
-xyz
+- Create a landing page that will allow users to log in and sign up
+- Create a page where scores will be displayed
+- Create a MySQL database
+- Create schema and tables for holding students, classes, enrollments, and grades
+- Create Spring Boot backend using https://start.spring.io, set up using the screenshot configuration

+- Generate and extract zip contents
+- TBD

 ### Testing Steps
 xyz

 ### Notes
+Originally created so that entire system runs locally and frontend can be accessed via localhost (Plans to get this implementation) Revised and fully public-facing using cloud services

 Tech stack used:
-- JavaScript with Angular Framework
+- HTML + TypeScript with Angular Framework
-- AWS EC2s for hosting
 - Java with Spring Boot Framework
+- MySQL Database

+- Locally hosted frontend -> AWS EC2s for hosting w/ Nginx
+- Locally hosted backend -> AWS EC2 as well probably
-- AWS RDS
+- Locally hosted MySQL DB -> AWS RDS
 - Docker
 - Jenkins